 The upsides: Traveling exposes you to new cultures, new people and new activities.
 When researchers at the University of Vermont studied travelers’ tweets, they found that happiness levels were higher the farther the posters journeyed from home.
 And while planning a trip can be stressful, the anticipation can bring pleasure: A Dutch study found that vacationers were happier before their trip than after they returned.

-Vacations are also good for your heart.
+Vacations are also associated with reduced risk of heart attack, lower stress, and lower and blood pressure.
 Men who didn’t take vacations for several years were 30 percent more likely to have a heart attack than those who did, according to the Framingham Heart Study, one of the largest studies ever on cardiovascular disease.
 In a University of Georgia study, vacations led to lower stress and blood pressure.
 A resort vacation can have the same stress-reducing benefits as meditation, another study shows.

 The downsides: Your post-trip mood boost can be short-lived.
 People planning a vacation are happier than those who aren’t, the Dutch study found, but once the trip is over, happiness levels are the same.